HomeBlogHow Much Do Private Lenders Charge?

 One of the big differences between them and more traditional places like banks and credit unions is how they work.
 Private lenders tend to operate independently from more regulated financial institutions like trust companies, credit unions and banks.

 There’s more.
-You’re more than likely to pay a higher interest rate with an alternative lender than with the more traditional one.
+You’re more than likely to pay a higher interest rate with an alternative lender than a more traditional one.
 The reason is simple.
 These private lenders are taking on a bigger risk.
 Applicants that they evaluate often have damaged credit scores.
 Some are even facing evictions through a power of sale or foreclosure.

 What Types of Products Do Private Lenders Offer?

-• Hard Money Loans.
-Basically, this is an American term for private lending in Canada.
+• Hard Money Loans- Basically, this is an American term for private lending in Canada.
 The application process is more straightforward with these alternative hard money loans.
 However, applicants should expect to pay higher interest rates.

-• Home Equity Loans.
-This is a second mortgage that’s calculated based on the amount of equity you have in your home.
+• Home Equity Loans– This is a second mortgage that’s calculated based on the amount of equity you have in your home.
 The money gets paid out in a lump sum, and your house is used as collateral.
 With all the paperwork, you can get the money fast.

-• Second Mortgages.
-Private lenders focus on metrics like equity rather than more traditional benchmarks.
+• Second Mortgages- Private lenders focus on metrics like equity rather than more traditional benchmarks.
 Property owners with at least 25% of the equity in their own property stand a chance of getting approved for a second mortgage.
 However, this is the upper limit.

-• First Mortgage.
-A private mortgage usually needs an appraisal or home inspection.
+• First Mortgage- A private mortgage usually needs an appraisal or home inspection.
 However, the whole process is easy to qualify for, and it has a shorter approval process.

 Understanding the different products available helps you to have a good idea of your options.
-Interested applicants understandably want to know the rates they can expect to get from private lenders and financing for a property.
+Interested applicants understandably want to know the rates they can expect from private lenders and financing for a property.

 Here’s What Private Lenders Charge

 Private lenders usually loan out money on a short-term basis.
 This can range anywhere from six months to two years.
-Some private lenders opt to charge what they call Lenders Fees on a cottage.
+Some private lenders opt to charge what they called, “Lenders Fees” on a cottage.

 Lender and Broker Fees